SkylineCommunications/dataminer-docs/connector-help/connector_help/Work_Microwave_Redundancy_Switch_Controller_Converter.md

 With this connector, it is possible to monitor and configure **Work Microwave Redundancy Switch Controller Converter** devices with a **serial** connection.

 The different parameters from the device are displayed on multiple pages.
-Specific parameters for the converters are displayed by the converter driver.
+Specific parameters for the converters are displayed by the converter connector.

 ## Installation and configuration